Frequently Asked Questions

 Q. How and where are classes offered?

 A. Graduate classes are offered in a variety of formats.

-The MBA with management concentration can be done entirely on-line except for two Saturdays at the BR campus.
+The MBA with management concentration can be done entirely on-line.
 Other MBA concentrations require weekend participation at Big Rapids, Grand Rapids or Kendall College.